irisplin/stand-down/README.md

 ## How to verify if Cashback/Login Notifier stands down properly
 1. install Chrome extension [Redirect Path](https://chrome.google.com/webstore/detail/redirect-path/aomidfkchockcldhbkggjokdkkebmdll?hl=en) or Firefox addon [Link Redirect Trace](https://addons.mozilla.org/en-US/firefox/addon/link-redirect-trace-addon/)
 2. log in to the market where you would like to test stand-down
-3. click the links from other publishers (couponation, quantas, etc.,) Usually publishers' tracking links would be cloaked or hidden from end users.
+3. click the links gathered from other publishers (couponation, quantas, etc.,) Some of them require account registration/sign up.
+Usually publishers' tracking links would be cloaked or hidden from end users.
 But Cashback Notifer should also stand down if end users click linksynergy urls directly
 4. use Redirect Path/Link Redirect Trace to check url redirects.
 5. when redirects contain stand-down rules, Cashback Notifier should stand down